 This is a very simple step by step breakdown of what you need to do to create and launch your first (or next!) digital product or eBook.
 I’ve just scratched the surface, but in case you couldn't tell I love talking about this stuff.

-I’ve been helping more and more of my clients create, launch and sell their own digital products (books, courses, etc) and it’s kind of my special talent.
+I’ve been helping my students create, launch and sell their own digital products (books, courses, etc) and it’s kind of my special talent.
 I can get REALLY nerdy about this stuff, guys.

 I know it can seem super overwhelming to actually produce, market, launch and sell your first product.
 There are so many moving parts and little details that can make or break your big successful product launch.